wederstrandtd/wederstrandt-data-science-portfolio/README.md

 3. `predictive_analytics/` and `data_mining/` for modeling workflows.
 4. `data_visualization/` and `data_presentation/` for communication design.
 5. `generative_ai/` and `Intro_to_data_science/` for supporting milestone context.

+## What Makes This Portfolio Stand Out
+- Breadth across the full analytics lifecycle, not only model building.
+- Strong emphasis on reproducibility and method transparency.
+- Consistent conversion of technical analysis into communication artifacts.